Legana/AMP_pub/03_feature_selection.md

 influenced by background filtering.
 In the plots below we see that all distributions are relatively well-behaved and should be amenable to centering and scaling.
-This is at least partly because our large protein cut-off of (500) removes a small number of very large proteins that cause skew in the Mw and Charge distributions.
+This is at least partly because our large protein cut-off of (500 amino acids) removes a small number of very large proteins that cause skew in the Mw and Charge distributions.

-For both sets of data it is clear that higher order lambda values from the Pseudo-amino acid composition seem show little difference between target and background (this is not true of low order values though).
+For both sets of data it is clear that higher order lambda values from the Pseudo-amino acid composition seem to show little difference between target and background (this is not true of low order values though).
 For both precursor and mature peptide models we used all physicochemical predictors, all Xc1 predictors and the first two Xc2 predictors.